(An attempt to clarify my own beliefs, tracing the winding thought and spirit path to them)

 Revelation or Wishful Thinking?

-I have not had one clear, powerful spiritual revelation in which all things became clear to me.
-There have been moments of intuition and insight shaping my present state of spirituality and belief, such as it is.
-There are people who have had such experiences, affirming for them another reality: voices heard; visions, out of body occurrences; feelings of being directed; guided, saved or found.
-I do not doubt that some people have life-changing experiences that are true revelations, and we have the historic examples of true mystics, still influential spiritual teachers from centuries ago: Meister Eckhardt, Hildegard von Bingen and others of all faiths.
+I have not had a clear, powerful spiritual revelation.
+There have been intuition and insight shaping my present state of spituality.
+I do belive there are those have had such life-changing revelation affirming for them belief in one creed or another by a vision, voices heard, out of body experiences, feelings of being directed; guided, saved or found revelations.
+And there is a history of mystics who have become spiritual teachers themselves, such as Christian mystics, Meister Eckhardt, Hildegard von Bingen and others of all religious traditions

-I do wonder, however, if some such experiences may emerge out of other less super-sensible, factors such as subconscious influences; wishful thinking; a desire for comfort, peace and certainty or desperate lives that yearn for change?
-Could they arise out of a natural inclination of personality or perspective; long-held or even newly found spiritual beliefs and/or practices?
-Those who do have such experiences then must come down from the proverbial "mountain top" to live by what they now "know," or believe has been revealed.
-Certainly, reflection would be required and some interpretation (or misinterpretation) of the meaning and message going forward.
-Some may believe they were given absolute truth, which compels them to evangelize to anyone who will listen.
+I do wonder, however, if some such "super sensible" experiences may have come about from subconscious influences; wishful thinking; a desire for comfort, peace and certainty, or desperate life situations.
+However, those who have had such revelation, must come down from the proverbial "mountain top" to live by what they now "know," or believe has been revealed as abslute truth, and some may be compeled to evangelize.

 What Kind of God Don't You Believe In?

-A friend with a clear understanding and practice of her faith once asked me, "What kind of God don't you believe in?"
-It made me think of the "version" of God I had grown up with, which, even as a child, I could not embrace.
-I do not believe in a patriarchal, anthropomorphic God, micro-managing everything, seemingly responding arbitrarily to the prayers of His faithful, and having ignored those of His chosen people who implored Him from concentration camps.
-I do not believe in a God who created human beings to worship and adore Him, with a pre-ordained "elect" group to be saved, while others were created only to be damned.
-I realize too, that it may be that this IS the God that exists, but I can not believe believe in that God.
+A friend with a clear understanding and practice of her faith once asked me, "What kind of god don't you believe in?"
+It made me think that the version" of god I learned was contradictory.
+I could not have describe in then, but since realized it was a patriarchal, anthropomorphic god who micro-manages, responds arbitrarily to the prayers of his faithful, having ignored those of his "so called" chosen people who implored him from concentration camps.
+I do not believe in a go who created human beings to worship and adore him, with a pre-ordained "elect" group to be saved, while others were created only to be damned.

 Problems and problem-solving develop from encountering unexpected situations, whether we make what seem like good or unwise choices.
 Learning to cope is part of becoming an adult and more fully human.
 At times, we find that what we thought was a wise choice turns out poorly, and that an unwise one has led us in a more positive direction.
 Trying to do the "right thing" or what we have been told to do does not always lead to the desired results, thus the expression learning from "the school of hard knocks."

 In the Judeao/Christian traditions we are told that we were "created in God's image," which may embody many interpretaions and metaphorical implications, e.g., we have the capacity for god-like qualities.
-I like to think it means we are co-creators who are given whose words "bring things into being," and that we all have gifts we are born with or can develop to create the good, the beautiful and true, as artists, musicians, writers, poets, and others have ever done with the gifts they were born with or developed over time.
-And throughout time, expressing the infinite, reminding us that our essence and our mission on earth is greater than minds can ever comprehend or even imagine.
+I like to think it means we are co-creators who also able to "bring things into being," and that we all have gifts we are born with or can develop to create the good, the beautiful and true, as artists, musicians, writers, poets, and others have ever done with the gifts they were born with or developed over time, reminding us that our essence and our mission on earth is greater than minds can ever comprehend or even imagine.

 Fundamentalism - Never

 Fundamentalism of any kind narrows and limits knowledge of self and the world.
-As mentioned above, many people may live admirable moral lives without organized religion or reference to sacred texts, having developed values in other ways, such as that of the school of hard knocks, and other sources revealing sociological, ethic, philosophic and psychological principles.
-Whether secular, researched, theoretical, data-driven sources, or more imaginative sources, such as literature and mythology with their “significant, if unverifiable truths," both can inform, instruct enlighten, inspire and impart wisdom and/or practical insights to live by.
+As mentioned above, many people may live admirable, moral lives without organized religion or reference to sacred texts, having developed values from other sources, such from family, culture, and education.

 Belief and Reason

-My spiritual life has developed from my collective life experiences and influences: the religion I was brought up in, and exploration of the other religions; my formal and informal education; my realtionships and interactions with others, my study and research based on my interests, my observations, my questions and my doubts, and my own "revelations."
+My spiritual life has developed from my collective life experiences and influences including my formal and informal education; my realtionships and interactions with others, my study and research based on my interests, my observations, my questions and my doubts, and my own "revelations."
 Very influential for me have been the psychological, sociological and anthropological perspectives of Joseph Campbell, Carl Jung and Erich Fromm, to name of few.
 Campbell, in his twelve-year research in three volumes, The Masks of God, posed a question I identified as a key reason I have rejected fundamentalism: "Are modern civilizations to remain spiritually locked from each other in their local notions….and traditions of...myths, stories, and religions, which essentially drive us 'diametrically apart?'"
 It seems that, yes, they are, as we largely remain focused on our differences, rather our similarities, causing all manner of conflict, often with attempts to limit or take away freedoms by wishing to force others to live by one or another of these traditions--either in families, communities or governments.

 The Brain is Wider than the Sky